CanastaWiki/Canasta-CLI/README.md

   }
 }
 ```
-"Id"   - Represent the Canasta ID used by the cli to differentiate between installations.
+"Id"   - Represents the Canasta ID used by the CLI to differentiate between installations.

 "Path" - The location where the configuration files (i.e. 'docker-compose.yaml' and other such files) are saved.